Dr Susan Crockford has committed the cardinal sin for a scientist. She did some science.

 Now here comes the football.

-if David Beckham had made a prediction that Manchester United would win this year's Premier League in England.
-I do not have to be a better footballer than him to know he would have been wrong.
+if David Beckham had made a prediction at the start of the 2017-2018 football season that Manchester United would win this year's Premier League in England.
+From April 2018, knowing now that Manchester City have already won the league, I do not have to be a better footballer than him to know his prediction was been wrong.
 I do not have to be a footballer at all, or even know anything about football to know that he was wrong.
 Does that make me saying he was wrong any less valid?

-At the start of a season, before a ball is kicked, David Beckham predicting that Manchester United would win the Premier League would carry more wieght than my prediction that Manchester City would win it, and that is understandable and correct, for David Beckham is much more of an expert on football than I am.
+At the start of a season, before a ball is kicked, David Beckham predicting that Manchester United would win the Premier League would carry more weight and validity than my prediction, at that time, that Manchester City would win it, and that is understandable and correct, for David Beckham is much more of an expert on football than I am.
 Other people would naturally take David Beckham's word over mine and that is exactly as it should be.
 But after the season, when Manchester United did not win the Premier League, and Manchester City did, Then I would be justified in being correct and David Beckham wrong, in that hypothetical situation.

 It is the same in the world of science.
 World leaders in scientific positions of authority use those elevated positions to give credibility to their work, and understandibly so.
 Who am I (a non-scientist) to question the work of global leaders in their fields, who have hundreds of peer reviewed papers to their names, and awards coming out of their ears?

 There is a logical fallicy called the appeal to authority.
 They are authority figures.
 They are experts, but that does not mean that they are always correct, or that they are immune from having their work questioned by non-experts. (how are non-experts supposed to learn, if they cannot question experts???)